 She said she called and even text messaged him in vain.

 Nanjala said she called her mother-in- law who reassured her that”Chris” would be back and told her to report to work.

 Then she received a call from one of her late husband’s contractors Aggrey, who told him that things were not good.
 He told her he had been informed that her husband had been shot.

 She said she called him to tell me the source of information and he texted me a number which I called and only got scanty information.

 “The man said he was the caretaker of the place…he told me to go to Kasarani police station…” she said.

-At the station,she said, a police officer accompanied her to Neema hospital morgue where “I found my husband dead he had been shot on the left side on the stomach….”
+At the station, she said, a police officer accompanied her the Neema Hospital morgue where “I found my husband dead, he had been shot on the left side of the stomach….”